chillerlan/php-authenticator/README.md

 ### Usage

+#### Creating a secret
-The secret is usually being created once during the activetion process in a user control panel.
+The secret is usually being created once during the activation process in a user control panel.
 So all you need to do there is to create a code and display it to the user in a convenient way, as text string and QR code for example.
 ```php
 // create a secret (stored somewhere on the server *coughs*)